vickstrom/katacoda-scenarios/automation-of-model-evaluation/step0.md

 As this tutorial makes use of GitHub itself, there are some prerequisites to do every part of this tutorial:
 - A GitHub account
 - A public GitHub repository containing a machine learning model.
-  - We have included a basic model which you can add to your repository (see next section below).
+  - We have included a basic model which you can add to your repository (see next step).

 ### Tutorial Outline